 - Not all K-Cups can be recycled.

 With the exception of their single-serve devices, traditional coffee makers can brew any sort of ground coffee for many persons at once, but nearly all Keurig single-pod brewers can only brew one cup at a time.

 Traditional coffee machines range in price from $15 to $185, depending on their functions and brewing capabilities.
 Their most basic coffee maker costs roughly $15, making it ideal for those searching for a low-cost brewer.

-Coffee maker and their types overview
+Coffee makers and their types of overview

 There are numerous types of conventional coffee machines.
 To name a few, here is a short list:

 - Single-cup pour-over brewers